margs163/ErtisEvents/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, reach out to [your-email@example.com] or open an issue on GitHub.
+For questions or feedback, reach out to [aldanovdaniyal@gmail.com] or open an issue on GitHub.

 Thank you for using EventHub! 🎉